g-gemignani/g-gemignani.github.io/README.md

 # => Now browse to http://localhost:4000 to see your page!
 ```

-After getting a local copy of the page, you can now start modifying it:
+After getting a local copy of the website, you can now start modifying it:

-1. Adapt the page to your needs.
+1. Adapt the pages to your needs.
 There are many places that you need to modify in order to fully customize this page.
 However, some good places to star are the follow:
    - Personal information: `_config.yml` and `about.md`
    - Modify the structure of the page (reorder or remove section): `_layouts/front.html`